 In 1827 the land was let to 8 tenants on a year to year basis

 The Ordnance Survey’s 1856 First Series map shows considerable change.
-The nucleated clachan has gone, and the buildings are now in a linear arrangement along the trackways.
+The nucleated settlement has gone, and the buildings are now in a linear arrangement along the trackways.
 The three buildings marked in the red oval are not part of Branault – they are cottars cottages associated with Achateny Farm.
-So Branault consisted of nine or ten buildings, of which only five were on the old clachan site.
-This is good evidence that the settlement has been reorganised into a crofting township, with the communally-held clachan inbye divided up between the crofters.
+So Branault consisted of nine or ten buildings, of which only five were on the old settlement site.
+This is good evidence that the settlement has been reorganised into a crofting township, with the communally-held settlement inbye divided up between the crofters.
 The Bronze Age standing stones at Cladh Chatain are marked.

 The OS 6″ map of 1872 shows an increase in the number of buildings.
 These are probably agricultural buildings since all are close to the buildings of the 1856 map.
 What is clear from this map is how little improved land there is for the crofters’ use – much of the land within the township is marked as rough grazing.
 The township had two wells.
 The 1897 OS 6″ map shows little change except that some buildings have gone while others have been extended, and one of the houses serves as a Post Office.
 The Post Office used to be in Achateny so, although it was relocated to Branault, it continued to be known as Achateny Post Office.
 Later, it moved to Kilmory, but its name still didn’t change.